jmbilbao25/mc-taxi-calculator/README.md

 - **Docker & Docker Compose**: Containerization is crucial for DevOps - learning how to package applications and manage multi-container environments
 - **Database Migration**: I started with MongoDB (NoSQL) to understand document-based databases, then migrated to PostgreSQL (SQL) on AWS RDS to experience the differences between NoSQL and relational databases

-### **What I Learned**

-This project taught me:
-- How to deploy applications on cloud infrastructure
-- The importance of containerization in modern development
-- Database management and migration strategies
-- API design and backend development
-- Monitoring and observability with Prometheus and Grafana
-- The differences between NoSQL and SQL databases in real-world scenarios

 ### **The Migration Story**

 Originally, this project used **MongoDB** - a NoSQL database that I was familiar with.
-However, I decided to migrate to **PostgreSQL on AWS RDS** to:
+However, I decided to migrate to **PostgreSQL on AWS RDS** to learn how to implement a database with SQL as my previous projects rely on NoSQL as a detabase.
+You can use this project as a means to help visualize a small scale infra.
-- Experience the differences between NoSQL and SQL databases
-- Learn about managed database services
-- Understand data migration processes
-- Get familiar with relational database concepts

-This migration was a valuable learning experience that gave me insights into both database paradigms and helped me understand when to use each approach.

 ---